msherron/drupal-vm-debian-lucid/README.md

 ## Other Notes

-  - To create SSL enabled domains on running vagrant 'up'
   - To shut down the virtual machine, enter `vagrant halt` in the Terminal in the same folder that has the `Vagrantfile`.
 To destroy it completely (if you want to save a little disk space, or want to rebuild it from scratch with `vagrant up` again), type in `vagrant destroy`.
   - When you rebuild the VM (e.g. `vagrant destroy` and then another `vagrant up`), make sure you clear out the contents of the `drupal` folder on your host machine, or Drupal will return some errors when the VM is rebuilt (it won't reinstall Drupal cleanly).
   - You can change the installed version of Drupal or drush, or any other configuration options, by editing the variables within `config.yml`.